-Experience: Your experience needs to match the type of canopy you are flying.
-Experience relates to how many jumps you have done on different types of canopies, understanding the flight characteristics of those canopies, how consistently you have landed standing up and been exactly where you wanted (accuracy), having experienced landing in different wind speeds and different directions (into the wind, crosswind, quartering wind and downwind).
+Your experience needs to match the type of canopy you are flying.
+Experience relates to how many jumps you have done on different types of canopies, understanding the flight characteristics of those canopies, how consistently you have landed standing up and been exactly where you wanted (accuracy), having experienced landing in different wind speeds and different directions (into the wind, crosswind, quartering wind, and downwind).
 How much experience do you have landing off dropzone?
-It is a completely different story landing in your standard landing area, vs. taking take that same size landing area (100m x 100m) and move it off dropzone, and put trees on one side, a river on one end, and a road with power lines along the other side.
-This changes your mental mindset considerably.
+It is a completely different story landing in your standard landing area vs. taking that same size landing area (100 m x 100 m), moving it off dropzone, and putting trees on one side, a river on one end, and a road with power lines along the other side.
+This changes your mindset considerably.